peripheryapp/periphery/README.md

 ```

 In some cases this may be the intended behavior, so to silence these results you can either disable this analysis technique entirely with `--retain-assign-only-properties`, or ignore individual properties using [Comment Commands](#comment-commands).

+### Redundant Public Accessibility

+Declarations that are marked `public` yet are not referenced from outside their home module, are identified as having redundant public accessibility.
+In this scenario, the `public` annotation can be removed from the declaration.
+Removing redundant public accessibility has a couple of benefits:
+* It helps reduce the public surface area of your modules.
+* In [Whole Module Compilation](https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#whole-module-optimizations-wmo) mode, Swift can infer `final` by [automatically discovering](https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#advice-if-wmo-is-enabled-use-internal-when-a-declaration-does-not-need-to-be-accessed-outside-of-module) all potentially overriding declarations. `final` classes are [better optimized](https://github.com/apple/swift/blob/main/docs/OptimizationTips.rst#advice-use-final-when-you-know-the-declaration-does-not-need-to-be-overridden) by the compiler.

+This analysis can be disabled with `--disable-redundant-public-analysis`.

 ### Objective-C